 Audio and video recording

 The Quobis Communication Platform supports the recording of the audio and video streams.
-Call recording can be used in a number of situations such as to meet regulatory requirements, verify accuracy, review quality of the customer service, employee training, etc… This page describes the different configuration options in order to choose what to record, how to record, who has the right to start a recording and and the characteristics of the recorded files.
+Call recording can be used in a number of situations such as to meet regulatory requirements, verify accuracy, review quality of the customer service, employee training, etc… This page describes the different configuration options in order to choose what to record, how to record, who has the right to start a recording and the characteristics of the recorded files.

 What can be recorded

-Who can record: recording permisssions
+Who can record: recording permissions

 Administrators can set up domain-wide and per-user policies in order to decide which users are able to record their outbound calls they make and/or setup mandatory recording by default.
 In addition, administrators can decide whether incoming calls from PSTN or a SIP trunk are recorder with a system-wide configuration.